mindjolt/actions/confluence-mac/README.md

-### Confluence (docker)
+### Confluence (non-docker)
 The confluence action provide a mechanism for posting markdown and PDFs to a confluence page.
-This action requires docker.

 Parameters: